Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How do I prepare for liposuction?

 Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+Your provider may tell you not to eat or drink anything after midnight on the day of your surgery.
+Your provider will tell you what medicines to take or not take on the day of your surgery.
 Do not take NSAIDs, such as aspirin or ibuprofen, or blood thinners for 2 weeks before surgery, or as directed.
 You may need to bathe with an antiseptic medicine the night before, or the morning of, surgery.
 Arrange to have someone drive you home and stay with you to make sure you are okay.

 What will happen during liposuction?

 - You may be given general anesthesia to keep you asleep and free from pain during surgery.
 You may instead be given local or regional anesthesia to numb the surgery area.
 With local or regional anesthesia, you may still feel pressure or pushing during surgery, but you should not feel any pain.
 Small incisions will be made in several places, depending on the surgery area.
 Saline (saltwater solution) with numbing and blood clotting medicine will be injected under your skin.
 This solution shrinks blood vessels, numbs the area, and decreases pain and bleeding after surgery.

 - Your surgeon will put a long, thin tube into the incisions.
 The tube is hooked to suction and is moved back and forth under the skin to remove extra fat.
 Your surgeon may use ultrasound energy to help remove fat cells.
 The incisions may be closed with stitches.
 Some of the smaller incisions may be left open to drain extra liquid.

 What will happen after liposuction?